davidyoung604/Tab-Flow/README.md

 Tab Flow: The path of least resistance
 ======================================

-*Tab Flow* is an extension for Google Chrome which allows you to better manage your open tabs.
+*Tab Flow* is an extension for Google Chrome that allows you to better manage your open tabs.

 Installation
 ------------